atareao/simpleunittest/README.md

 # simpleunittest
-A simple library to make unit tests
+A simple library to make unit tests for GJS